 Herbert Grover and Mark Harwell, researchers from the University of Wisconsin and Texas A&M, respectively, examined what the lasting impacts on the ecosystems would be.
 For them, the data from nuclear testing sites have shown that radiation can remain in the soil, plants, and in the food chain itself.
 Marine food chains are particularly vulnerable to both the radiation and the disruptive effects of atmospheric soot.
 This soot has the potential to deplete the protective ozone layer of the planet, affecting all living beings.

 There would also be damage to the electromagnetic pulse (EMP) caused by an atmospheric nuclear explosion, says Peter Pry, executive director of the Task Force on National Security in the United States.
 An atmospheric EMP destroys satellite networks, "these are vital to our ability to defend South Korea, are vital to our economy, even GPS systems in cars and aircraft depend on these satellites.
 Our communications, commercial and military, depend on these satellites", says Pry.

-If we take into account what Pry, Robock and Toon said, Latin America is not in a comfort zone in the event of a war between the United States and North Korea; it is a region with the highest agricultural production.
+If we take IGNORE INTO account what Pry, Robock and Toon said, Latin America is not in a comfort zone in the event of a war between the United States and North Korea; it is a region with the highest agricultural production.
 In addition, the EMP would affect telecommunications and global positioning services, making communications, transportation, and mobilization of people and products difficult.
 The consequences for the American subcontinent, although they have not been concretely measured, should be studied in order to have truthful information, in case it is ever needed in the future.